Char-Hunt/Projects-portfolio/README.md

   - sgilmore
   - tbarnes

-## Retrieve all employees not in IT
+## Task 6.
+Retrieve all employees not in IT

 Our team needs to make one more update.
 This update was already made to employee computers in the Information Technology department.
 The team needs information about employees who are not in that department.
 We'll use the NOT operator to identify these employees as shown below.